How a civil war erupted at Fox News after the 2020 election

 While Turner remains with the network, Vogel left for a software technology company in early 2021.
 So did Leland Vittert, now with News Nation.
 Fisher departed Fox for CNN that spring.

 Carlson moved on to new conspiracy theories, seeking to discredit the import of the bloody siege of the U.S. Capitol on Jan.
-6, 2021 by Trump supporters intent on blocking the formal congressional certification of Biden's victory.
-Carlson has variously suggested it was organized by Antifa and the FBI.
-This week, he relied on snippets of official video released to him by House Speaker Kevin McCarthy, a Trump ally, that the insurrection represented the harmless ambling of peaceful protesters.
+6, 2021, by Trump supporters intent on blocking the formal congressional certification of Biden's victory.
+Carlson has variously suggested it was organized by antifa and the FBI.
+This week, he relied on snippets of official video released to him by House Speaker Kevin McCarthy, a Trump ally, to contend falsely that the insurrection represented the harmless ambling of peaceful protesters.

 Carlson's show feeding such baseless beliefs led Fox commentators Jonah Goldberg and Stephen Hayes to leave Fox in fall 2021.
 Fox News Sunday's Chris Wallace followed suit a few weeks later, taking a job at CNN.